-Harford County historic preservation tax credits are only available to those properties that are designated as Harford County Historic Landmarks by the County Council.
+Harford County historic preservation tax credits are only available to those properties that are designated as Harford County Historic Landmarks by the county council.

 Requirements: All work must meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
 The tax credit application is a two part process:

-Part 2: When the project is complete the applicant must submit a Certification of Completed Work application, which certifies that the work was completed according to plans approved in the COA and adheres to the Secretary of the Interior’s Standards.
+Part 2: When the project is complete, the applicant must submit a Certification of Completed Work application, which certifies the work was completed according to plans approved in the COA and adheres to the Secretary of the Interior’s Standards.
 This part includes a staff site visit and a review by the Historic Preservation Commission at their monthly public meeting.

-Since 2002, county historic preservation tax credits have saved, Harford County Historic Landmark owners $40,000 in property taxes.
+Since 2002, county historic preservation tax credits have saved Harford County Historic Landmark owners $40,000 in property taxes.
 There is no limit on the number of tax credits granted; however a previous tax credit amount must be exhausted before another credit can be granted.